B2B Loyalty Programs: A Comprehensive Guide

 Why it works:

-• Gift cards from various partners makes the reward experience more diverse
+• Gift cards from various partners make the reward experience more diverse.

 Email marketing and newsletter provider Mailchimp has an insider program for freelance marketing experts and agencies.
 The system is simple: marketing professionals partner with a company to manage their client’s business through Mailchimp, and receive exclusive perks and expertise in exchange.

-• Members are eligible for insider training, tools to manage multiple clients, and invitations to members-only events
+• Members are eligible for tools to manage multiple clients, and are able to connect their clients’ accounts to their own, making their work life a lot more seamless and empowered.

 Mailchimp’s loyalty program shows that a B2B loyalty program can even be used to discover and nurture potential partners.